epacua/mac-address-lookup/README.md

 # mac-address-lookup
-This tool builds a list of all non-loopback interfaces which then matches with their manufacturer.
+This tool builds a list of all non-loopback interfaces with their matching manufacturers.